kimono-koans/httm/README.md

 `httm` boasts an array of seductive features, like:

-* Search for an recursively list all deleted files!
+* Search for and recursively list all deleted files!
 Ooooooooo!
 * Select non-immediate datasets (on a different pool, or remote).
 * For use with even rsync-ed non-ZFS local datasets (like ext4, APFS, or NTFS), not just ZFS.
 * Specify multiple files for lookup on different datasets